mabiesen/LedDisplayCoord-JSPY/README.md

 Buttons to fill all cells black, fill all cells white, fill all cells a certain color.
 Color buttons to change the working color.
 Window on upper right side of the screen displays array of value-pair strings.
 To modify later.
 Set, display, and anim buttons are now operational.
+Anim buttons display an image over time starting top down.

 click start verbatim to record a series of movements, click stop to stop recording those movements.
-It is recommended that you change the background before clicking animate so that you can see your animation take place.
+It is recommended that you change the background before clicking animate so that you can see your animation take place(by clicking 'anim verbatim').
 Clear the animation to make a new one; otherwise, add on to the existing animation for greater complexity NOTE: at this time, unfortunately, one color cannot overwrite another color in verbatim(i.e. if i click start verbatim, turn a square green, then turn it red, the effect is not recorded; the original color is retained).

 If values are desired for a personal led display using python, copy values from the value window and paste the values into a text file.
 Next, use the python script in this repository to convert the data to a readable form